liamvdm2/HackernewsXspotify/README.md

 # HackerNews-API
-In the make of the hackernews web for a project, the original hackernews site is ugly asf.
-So i created the hackernews for you to design.
+In the make of the hackernews web for a groupproject, the original hackernews site is not syled.
+So we created the hackernews in a new design.
+We added the spotify API